-The defintion for a side hustle will vary depending on the source.
+The definition for a side hustle will vary depending on the source.
 But here is my definition.

-There a two major benefits to having side hustles.
+There two major benefits to having side hustles.

 Benefit #1: Minimized risk.

-I don’t believe in putting all of my eggs in one basket in any scenario but especially when it come to my money.
+I don’t believe in putting all of my eggs in one basket in any scenario but especially when it comes to my money.
 Too many things can go wrong.

 These jobs ain’t loyal!

 You can get laid off or lose your job at any time.
 So I like to have multiple streams of income and multiple side hustles so that I have money coming in from different sources.